mattermost/docs/source/help/messaging/formatting-text.rst

 Creating a fixed width code block is recommended for pasting multi-line blocks of code or other text output that is easier to read with fixed width font alignment.
 Examples include block text snippets, ASCII tables, and log files.

-Creating a code block can be accomplished in one of two ways:
+This can be accomplished in one of two ways:

  1. Placing 3x backtics (\`\`\`) on the line directly above and directly below your code